rpt15-drKarp/stephen_photoCarousel/README.md

  - `POST /api/images/:gameId`
    - adds more images to the photo carousel of a specific game
  - `PUT /api/images/:gameId`
-   - replaces an image in the photo carousel of a specific game
+   - replaces an image at random in the photo carousel of a specific game
  - `DELETE /api/images/:gameId`
    - deletes an image in the photo carousel of a specific game